practicalmeteor/spacejam/README.md

 [![Build Status](https://travis-ci.org/practicalmeteor/spacejam.svg?branch=master)](https://travis-ci.org/practicalmeteor/spacejam)

+# This project is no longer maintained

+Due to leaving the meteor community, this project and all of it's related projects are no longer maintained by it's owners and contributors and has been taken out of [meteor's official guide](https://guide.meteor.com/testing.html#ci).

 ## Overview

 An npm package to run your meteor package tinytests and mocha tests from the command line with phantomjs.
 Can be used in continuous integration environments, such as Travis CI.